The seniority quantum number in Tensor Network States: Methodology

 This Hamiltonian only scales quadratically with the number of orbitals in contrast with the quartic scaling of the full Hamiltonian.
 TNS calculations in the DOCI subspace can be performed with a lower polynomial scaling, as stated in \autoref{tab:DOCIscaling} for the DMRG and T3NS.

-We find that DOCI ground state wave functions have in general lower entanglement than their corresponding FCI ground state wave function; accurate results for DOCI can be obtained with a much lower bond dimension.
+We find that DOCI ground state wave functions have in general lower entanglement than their corresponding full configuration interaction (FCI) ground state wave function; accurate results for DOCI can be obtained with a much lower bond dimension.
 The synergy between the lower polynomial scaling and the lower bond dimension needed, makes DOCI-TNS very fast and a good option for initializing tensor network calculations in the FCI space.
-For example, DOCI calculations with 162 electron pairs and 261 spatial orbitals have been executed in a few minutes on a common laptop.
+For example, DOCI calculations without orbital optimization with 162 electron pairs and 261 spatial orbitals can be executed in a several minutes on a common laptop~\cite{DOCIcalc}.

+Not only DOCI-TNS but also general seniority-restricted tensor network calculations can provide interesting approximations from a computational viewpoint, although they have the same polynomial scaling as unrestricted calculations.
+They can converge faster than the latter due to the lower entanglement present in the wave function; hence a lower bond dimension is needed.
+This is generally the case for $\nu \leq 2$ and (to a lesser extent) $\nu \leq 4$ calculations.\footnote{Bear in mind that, while these calculations converge faster, they do not converge to the FCI limit.}

+In contrast, using high seniorities will result in a loss of efficiency when compared to seniority-unrestricted tensor network calculations due to the extra bookkeeping needed and the suboptimal Schmidt decomposition (see \autoref{sec:subopt}).
+Especially the latter is detrimental as the sought-after wave function at high seniority calculations is similarly entangled as the exact solution, but the tensor network ansatz can not capture it as efficiently as the equivalent unrestricted ansatz.
+As such, these types of calculations primarily provide a means to analyze the need for broken pairs in chemical systems.
+They should not necessarily be viewed as an efficient way to approximate the FCI solution.
+The presented tensor network method allows to investigate the number of broken pairs needed for recovering a qualitative correct picture when one attempts to correct existing seniority-zero methods.